Cstannahill/schemantic/docs/FASTAPI_TUTORIAL.md

 4. **Set up automated type generation** in your CI/CD pipeline
 5. **Add testing** with the generated types for both frontend and backend

-This tutorial demonstrates the power of Type-Sync in creating maintainable, type-safe full-stack applications where the frontend and backend always stay in sync!
+This tutorial demonstrates the power of Sync-Type in creating maintainable, type-safe full-stack applications where the frontend and backend always stay in sync!